- 58 semester hours of coursework.

 Greek and Hebrew are required of students with a concentration in biblical studies.

-- Think biblically and theologically, using the resources of scripture and the church’s tradition
+- Use appropriately the resources of scripture and the church’s tradition

-- Comprehend and communicate the essential substance of his or her area of concentration
+- Comprehend and communicate core themes and concepts from their area of concentration

 Areas of Concentration